MingyuYang-Yale/BENG469/Assignment1/2021-02-11/README.md

 open a new terminal window on your local computer: (command + T)

+* If you have some data that on the cluster, and want to download it to your own computer
 ```
 scp beng469_my393@farnam.hpc.yale.edu:/home/beng469_my393/project/testdata/student-list.txt ./
 ```
-Now if you want to upload a file from your own compter to the cluster.
+* If you want to upload a file from your own compter to cluster.
 ```
 scp ./student-list-v2.txt beng469_my393@farnam.hpc.yale.edu:/home/beng469_my393/project/testdata
 ```